AMA-VIP/Customer-Churn-Data/README.md

 ## 🔍KEY INSIGHT
 - Count of Customer Status by Credit Card Ownership shows that high proportion of credit card owner are retained customera, which indicate that owning a credit card might contribute positively to customer retention
--
+- Out of the different age groups, customers of age 35-44 has the highest churned rate which is over 34.51%, which also as a slim difference between the next churned age group, age 45-54
+  (34.46%)
+- **Geography** plays significant role.
+From three(3) different regions(Germany, France and Spain), Germany was seen to have the higest churned customer rate
+  **N/B**: Churned Customer from the age range of 35-54 terminated subscription frm Germany.